liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 )
 ```

-Outside of the controller context we have to rewrite the code to use
+Outside of the controller context we had to rewrite the code to use
 `ActiveModelSerializers::SerializableResource`:

 ```ruby